srayner/cobalt/README.md

 Cobalt Application
 ==================

 Work in progress.
-Cobalt is an ICT asset management system.
+Cobalt is an ICT asset management and project management system.
+It can connect to Active Directory via an LDAP connector to extract user and computer information.

+Currently it can manage; users, computers and projects.
+Projects can have associated milestones and milestones can have associated tasks.

+It is planned to add capabilities to manage all sorts of ICT assets, such as; servers, workstations, tablets, mobile phones, printers and photo-copiers.

+It is also planned that users will have associated departments, offices and companies.
+Including management hierarchy structure.

+Further possibilities include;
+  Helpdesk module
+  Change management module
+  Problems, solutions & FAQ
+  Hardware and service monitoring

 Installation
 ------------